thomaslarkin7/Arboretum_DynamicID/README.md

 # Arboretum_DynamicID
-This is a repository for my dynamic logo for the National Arboretum.
+This is a repository for a dynamic logo for the National Arboretum, Canberra.